A Guide to This Tree-Chopping Practice

 You should be as far away from the tree as possible – and especially steer clear of the landing area.
 We recommend getting at least 15 feet away, if possible.

-Tree felling is an important procedure that requires thoughtful planning and action.
-It’s recommend that most tree owners seek help from a professional tree removal service.
+What is tree felling is an important procedure that requires thoughtful planning and action.
+It’s recommend that most tree owners seek help from a professional tree removal service in Ottawa.

-At Green Thumb, our team of tree specialists has dealt with every kind of tree – and we can help ensure that your felling experience is simple and stress-free.
+At Green Thumb, our team of tree specialists has dealt with every kind of tree – and we can help ensure that your felling a tree experience is simple and stress-free. contact Green Thumb today.